 If you’ve got a 12-pack or 2-liter bottle of Coke taking up space in your fridge, think of it as more than just a drink.
 You can use Coke for everything from baking a cake to cleaning your toilet to repelling pests.
-And when a 2-liter of Coke goes for less than $2 at the grocery store, it’s a cheaper alternative to whatever household item you’re using it in place of.
+And when a 2-liter of Coke goes for just a few bucks at the grocery store, it’s a cheaper alternative to whatever household item you’re using it in place of.

 21 Ways to Use Coca-Cola Around the House

 Coca-Cola, or any brand of dark carbonated soda, is good for more than quenching thirst.
 Cola’s carbonation and phosphoric acid combine to create a powerful household and garden workhorse.
 In some cases, diet versions can alter the results.

 Cleaning With Coke